 SEED YOURSELF APPROPRIATELY.
 What does seeding mean?
-Basically we ask that each runner knows how fast you run a mile, than you can “seed” yourself accordingly at the start which will ensure you are running with women of similar pace.
+Basically we ask that you know how fast you run a mile so you can “seed” yourself accordingly at the start, which will ensure you are running with women of similar pace.
 For example, if you run on average a 9 minute mile pace, look for the 9 min mile sign at the starting line.
 Also, listen to the announcer.
-She will be calling out the paces at the start.
+They will be calling out the paces at the start.

 - Discarding your cup – do not toss your cup in the air.
 Either drop your cup at your feet or below waist level and to the side.

 BE AWARE OF THOSE AROUND YOU.
 If you see someone who looks like they need help, tell a race worker or volunteer and take note of which mile marker they were closest to.